xalaida/laravel-position/README.md

 }
 ```

-By doing this, the first record will be assigned a position value of `1`.
+In this example, the first record will be assigned a position value of `1`.

 #### Ordering